About Catriona Pollard – Sculptural Fibre Artist

 Educator

 My work is featured nationally in galleries, high end design spaces, commercial spaces and private collections.
-You can view my work at my studio/gallery in Mosman, Sydney.
+You can view my work at my studio in Mosman, Sydney.
 Please get in touch to make an appointment.